KingoftheHomeless/in-other-words/README.md

 issue.

 ## Performance
-`in-other-words` wasn't designed with performance in mind; however, unlike the free-monad based solutions of `freer-simple` and `polysemy`, the underlying mechanisms of `in-other-words` are class-based, just like `fused-effects`.
+`in-other-words` was not designed with performance as a main goal; however, unlike the free-monad based solutions of `freer-simple` and `polysemy`, the underlying mechanisms of `in-other-words` are class-based, just like `fused-effects`.
 This suggests that if optimized, `in-other-words` could compete with `mtl`.